somq/ionic4-remote-devtool/README.md

 socketcluster-client might complains that `global is undefined`

 It's because, by default, angular 6 [does not load pollyfills anymore](https://github.com/angular/angular-cli/issues/9827#issuecomment-369578814).
-Either load intl polyfill or simply add `window.global = window` on top of `node_modules/socketcluster-client/lib/sctransport.js`
+Either load polyfills or simply add `window.global = window` on top of `node_modules/socketcluster-client/lib/sctransport.js`

 > Note: this is an ugly solution but I don't want to spend any more time on this one.
 Feel free to add a PR if you find a clean way to do this.
 > socketcluster-client issue: https://github.com/SocketCluster/socketcluster-client/issues/118